thecommunitydigitallibrary/cdl-platform/README.md

 For a longer-term collaboration, big feature, or large change, please send an email to ``kjros2@illinois.edu``.
 </details>

 - [Kevin Ros](https://kevinros.github.io/) is a 4th year Ph.D. student at the University of Illinois Urbana Champaign.
 This is the main component of his thesis project.
-He built the initial version of the CDL platform and has led its development since its beginning (September 2022).
+He built the initial version of the platform and has led its development since its beginning (September 2022).
-- [ChengXiang Zhai](https://czhai.cs.illinois.edu/) is Kevin's advisor, and he has played a crucial role in shaping the vision of the CDL.
-Moreover, he has provided the grant funding to support the CDL infrastructure, the research, and the development.
+- [ChengXiang Zhai](https://czhai.cs.illinois.edu/) is Kevin's advisor, and he has played a crucial role in shaping the vision.
+Moreover, he has provided the grant funding to support the infrastructure, the research, and the development.
 - Current contributors: Rakshana Jayaprakash, Dhyey Pandya, Kedar Takwane, and Sharath Chandra.
 - Past contributors: Ashwin Patil, Alvin Zhang, Nikhitha Reddeddy, Heth Gala